 - I’m better than that.

 - I’m more righteous.

 Anyone different from us sets off our comparison mode.

 The winner of this comparison contest is never the other.

 The most known comparison story is one of Iblis (Satan) and Adam.

 Iblis was also obsessed with comparing.
-It’s the mean reason he didn’t submit to the divine order:
+It’s the main reason he didn’t submit to the divine order.